nonplayer/hammercrawl/hc_complete_rules.md

 #### TEMPLATE

 * **Hit Dice:**
+* **Attack Rank:**
+* **Saving Throws:**
+  - **Good:**
+  - **Decent:**
+  - **Bad:**

+**Special Ability:** Blah

+**Special Ability:** Blah

+**Special Ability:** Blah

 #### Dwarf Defender

+**Born in Armor:** Dwarves in Medium or heavier armour do not suffer AC penalties from low DEX mods.
+Heavy armour never reduces their movement speed.

+**Born of Earth and Stone:** Dwarves are never lost when underground with solid earth or stone beneath their feet.
+They know the local grades and depth, and can feel air flow naturally.
+They have a 50% chance of detecting hidden stonework just by passing, and automatically find it if they spend a turn searching.

+**Dwarf Battlemaster:** Dwarves have a bonus attack die at first level (giving them two), and gain a new one at levels 5, 10, and 15.
+When attacking, a Dwarf declares their target(s) and then rolls all of their attack dice, but only one damage die.
+Each attack that hits applies the same amount of damage.

+**Dwarven Resilience:** Dwarves have advantage on all of their Good saves.

+**Shield Brothers:** Dwarves can use a Shield Bash with any one of their successful attack dice.
+Additionally, dwarves do not lose the AC bonus of their shield when using the bash.

 #### Elf Exemplar

+**Blade Dancer:** Elves have a bonus attack die at first level (giving them two), and gain a new one at levels 5, 10, and 15.
+When attacking, an Elf declares their target(s) and then rolls all of their attack dice, but only one damage die.
+Each attack that hits applies the same amount of damage.

 #### Halfling Burglar

+**Often Overlooked:** Unless their actions indicate them to be an obvious threat, or their opponents are otherwise specifically predisposed against them, a halfling is always attacked last.

 #### Halforc Berserker

 #### Human Cleric

 #### Human Fighter

+**Combat Superiority:** Fighters have a bonus attack die at first level (giving them two), and gain a new one at levels 3, 6, 9, 12, and 15.
+When attacking, a Fighter declares their target(s) and then rolls all of their attack dice, but only one damage die.
+Each attack that hits applies the same amount of damage.

+**Shield-Trainer:** Fighters can use a Shield Bash with any one of their successful attack dice.

 #### Human Magic-User